github/site-policy/Policies/github-supplemental-terms-for-microsoft-volume-licensing.md

 ### 1.5 Support

 GitHub will provide technical support for the Software as further described in the Microsoft Customer Agreement.
+GitHub may provide enhanced Support offerings for the Software and Service (including the Premium, Premium Plus, and Engineering Direct Support offerings) in accordance with the [Support terms](https://help.github.com/en/enterprise/2.19/admin/enterprise-support/about-github-premium-support-for-github-enterprise), and at the Support level, Fees, and Subscription Term specified in an Order Form or SOW.
 Notwithstanding anything to the contrary in the Microsoft Customer Agreement, (i) GitHub will use reasonable efforts to correct any material, reproducible errors in the Software upon Customer's notification of an error but will not be responsible for providing Support where (a) someone (other than GitHub) modifies the Software; (b) Customer changes its operating system or environment in a way that adversely affects the Software or its performance; (c) Customer uses the Software in a manner other than as authorized under the Microsoft Customer Agreement, this Section 1 or the Documentation; or (d) there is a Customer accident or negligence, or misuse of the Software; and (ii) GitHub will only Support a given Release for one (1) year from the original Release date, or six (6) months from the last Update of the Release, whichever is longer.

 ### 1.6 Updates; Releases.